 7. Yew

 You create epoxy tables by pouring epoxy resin on a wooden surface.
 The table is then left to harden and dry.
-You achieve the best results when you use high-quality wood such as Yew.
+You achieve the best results using high-quality wood, such as Yew.

 Yew has a high oil content which helps the epoxy to harden quickly and achieve its maximum strength.